ISH2YU/Windows-Tasks-COE/Task1/readme.md

 In the Windows VM open Cmd go to `vulnserver` directory < Run `vulnserver.exe`.

-In the Kali , write this command < HELP
+In the Kali , write this command below < HELP
 ```sh
 nc -nv 192.168.242.130 9999
 ```